manaswipriyaa/MovieRecSys/README.md

 # Project
-A Movie Recommendation System
-A Hybrid System built using SVD and Content-based filtering with rich UI
+A Hybrid Movie Recommendation System built using SVD and Content-based filtering with rich UI